 Well, there is atrophy

 I’ve been a little fixated on how the same word (ataxia) is used in the names of diseases and also to describe one of the symptoms.
 I think it’s true that a vast majority of people (including myself) do this.
-But it finally dawned on me that some do use a different, reasonable term: the disease can use the word atrophy, leaving the word ataxia to properly describe just a symptom.
+But some do use a different, reasonable term: the disease can use the word atrophy, leaving the word ataxia to properly describe just a symptom.

 Admittedly, when I heard this term (cerebellar or spinocerebellar atrophy) in the past, I thought I was hearing something out of touch with the mainstream.
-Now that I’ve thought about it, I strongly wish atrophy were in the mainstream; it’s entirely correct and even more proper (and clearer) than using ataxia.
+Now that I’ve thought about it, I wish atrophy were in the mainstream.
+I wish the name of the disease described the disease not just one of its many symptoms.

 Having SCA3, I have a disease, but there’s not a lot of consistency out there on calling this a disease, a disorder, or (in support groups) a totally different word.
 Brushing off the issue misses out on a fair amount of food for thought.